 Diime Dite Waterfalls

 I visited the Diime Dite Waterfalls with one of the local guides.
 It was around 5 KMs from the event site.
 Luckily the roads were good.
 There were some stairs leading down to the road heading to the waterfalls.
 It was not a concrete road.
 But it was so much easier than the road to the Bat Cave.
-After walking through a distance, we could hear the splash of a waterfall and were anxious to see it.
+After walking through the distance, we could hear the splash of a waterfall and were anxious to see it.
 There was a small stream which flowed all the way with clear waters.
-We could see fishes swimming in it.
+We could see fish swimming in it.
 Finally, we arrived at the stairs that led directly to the Diime Dite waterfalls.

 The view of the waterfall was amazing.
 The icing on the cake was the rainbow that could be seen within the waters of the waterfall.
 There were some seating arrangements below the falls and a few groups had gathered to picnic by the waterfall.
 We walked down and sat with the group for a while.
 Even though they did not know us, they shared their food with us, which they were preparing on the spot.

 Joli – The Haunted Place of Basar

-Joli is a deep gorge forest near Gori Village through which the Hie river passes.
+Joli is a deep gorge forest near Gori Village through which the Hie River passes.
 It is believed to be the abode of Yapoms (some kind of spirit).
-A treacherous climb down a hill and a walk through the Hie river.
+A treacherous climb down a hill and a walk through the Hie River.
 The stones inside the river were slippery, thankfully, each of us was aided by local volunteers.
-After walking through a distance, we came across a small pool with turquoise water.
+After walking a distance, we came across a small pool with turquoise water.
 But to view Joli, one has to climb up a huge boulder and walk across a narrow path.
 There is a beautiful waterfall at the other end.
 And also a stone with a huge footprint.